SuperDuperKev/VR-Project-1/README.md

 	box.appendChild(make_box);
 }
 ```
+***
+Because the spheres that are spawned have the `dynamic-body` attribute, they, like the camera, do not clip through the camera.

 ![Feature 3: Collision](./images/screenshots/collision_feature.gif)

-Because the spheres that are spawned have the `dynamic-body` attribute, they, like the camera, do not clip through the camera.
+***
+Clicking on a lightswitch located within the house will control the lighting in the scene.

 ![Feature 4: Lightswitch](./images/screenshots/lightswitch.gif)

-Clicking on a lightswitch located within the house will control the lighting in the scene.

-This is achieved with the `setLightIntensity()` Javscript function (below).
+This is achieved with the `setLightIntensity()` Javascript function (below).
 Using the `querySelector` we select the id of the main light in the scene, get the current intensity each time the light switch is clicked and depending on the current intensity, set a new intensity.

 ```javascript
 function setLightIntensity(){